genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           need to splice in two places so that two exons might be jointed.

-Let’s have a look at the app page and talk about various parameters:
+Let’s have a look at the application page and talk about various parameters:

 .. image:: images/rna-seq_spliced_mapping_tophat.png